Investing

 How Does Cryptocurrency Work?

-Each transaction is recorded into a public log called a blockchain, which includes all previous transactions that have occurred within the network since its inception (known as the genesis block).
+Every transaction is recorded into a public log called a blockchain, which includes all previous transactions that have occurred within the network since its inception (known as the genesis block).
 According to IBM’s blockchain resource center, this structure makes blockchain records among the most tamper-resistant data storage systems available today.

 How Does Cryptocurrency Mining Work?